simonwestberg/siamese-COVID-Net/README.md

 ### GradCAM analysis

-To check if the network had learned relevant features during training we analyzed the trained single-net using GradCAM which creates heat maps illustrating the regions of an image that were most relevant for the network's classification decision (note that GradCAM were only used on the single COVID-Net we trained, not on the siamese network).
+To check if the network had learned relevant features during training we analyzed the trained single-net using GradCAM which creates heat maps illustrating the regions of an image that were most relevant for the network's classification decision (note that GradCAM was only used on the single COVID-Net we trained, not on the siamese network).

 When analyzing the heat maps, the results were quite mixed; in some cases, the predictions seemed to be based on relevant parts of the input images (i.e. the lung region), while in other cases, the predictions seemed to be entirely based on irrelevant artifacts around the image borders.
 To try to solve the issue of having predictions based on irrelevant artifacts, we conducted a second set of experiments on cropped versions of the images.
-Cropping the images resolved the issue in some cases, while in others the GradCAM analysis was worse.
+Cropping the images resolved the issue in some cases, while in other cases the GradCAM analysis worsened.
 See the below images for some GradCAM results.

 ![](/figures/grad-cam1.png)
 *GradCAM results.
-We can see that the network trained on the original images has based its decision on relevant parts of the image, while the network trained on the cropped images has based its decision on more irrelevant part.*
+We can see that the network trained on the original images has based its decision on relevant parts of the image, while the network trained on cropped images has based its decision on more irrelevant parts.*

 &nbsp;

 ![](/figures/grad-cam2.png)
 *GradCAM results.
-We can see that the network trained on the original images has based its decision on entirely irrelevant image artifacts, while the network trained on the cropped images has based its decision on more relevant regions.*
+We can see that the network trained on the original images has based its decision on entirely irrelevant image artifacts, while the network trained on cropped images has based its decision on more relevant regions.*